Easiest Skillet Chicken Pot Pie with Herb Butter Biscuits

 Ingredient Spotlight

-Skillet Chicken Pot Pie with Biscuits Shortcut – Canned Biscuits!
+The Ultimate Pot Pie Shortcut – Canned Biscuits!

-With that in mind, I have 2 major call-outs for making this chicken pot pie with canned biscuits:
+With that in mind, I have two major call-outs for making this chicken pot pie with canned biscuits:

 1. USE EXTRA FLAKY BISCUITS.
 As opposed to ‘homestyle’ or ‘buttermilk’ biscuits, the buttery layers of ‘extra flaky’ biscuits bake up so nicely in this skillet chicken pot pie.
-The top layers crisp up to a perfect golden brown while the bottom layers meld right into the creamy chicken pot pie filling.
-Extra flaky biscuits add the perfect texture for this otherwise creamy & soft dish.
+The top layers crisp up to a perfect golden brown while the bottom layers meld right into the filling.
+Extra flaky biscuits add the perfect texture for this otherwise creamy and soft dish.
 They’re a MUST if you’re making chicken pot pie with canned biscuits.

 How to Make Cast-Iron Skillet Chicken Pot Pie

-This skillet chicken pot pie recipe is not only super flavorful & creamy, but it’s also crazy easy to throw together.
+This skillet chicken pot pie recipe is not only super flavorful & creamy, but it’s also crazy easy to throw together, and you probably already have most of the ingredients on hand.
 With a few simple steps, you’ll have a comforting savory dinner perfect for any night of the week.
 And the best part?
 This chicken pot pie recipe with biscuits is made entirely in a single skillet for easy cooking & clean-up!

 1

 Cook the chicken.
-My favorite method for cooking & shredding chicken is to brown it off with a hard sear in a cast-iron skillet & then roast it in the oven for 15-20 minutes until cooked through.
+My favorite method for cooking and shredding chicken is to brown it with a hard sear in a cast-iron skillet and then roast it in the oven for 15-20 minutes until cooked through.
 Cooking chicken in the same pan you’ll use to make skillet chicken pot pie is super convenient AND it intentionally helps add a ton of flavor to the base of the skillet pot pie!
-Once it’s cooked through, simply shred it up & set it aside.
-Quick & easy shortcut for shredding chicken! ⇢ My favorite kitchen hack is using a trusty stand mixer to shred chicken.
+Once it’s cooked through, simply shred it up and set it aside.
+Quick and easy shortcut for shredding chicken! ⇢ My favorite kitchen hack is using a stand mixer to shred chicken.
 The paddle attachment does all the work, creating the perfectly pulled chicken for the pot pie filling.
+Tips! ⇢ Boneless skinless chicken breasts or thighs both work great for this recipe.
+Short on time?
+Leftover shredded chicken or Thanksgiving turkey are a great shortcut!

 2

 Make the pot pie filling.
-Sauté some diced onions, carrots, celery, garlic, & potatoes in the skillet, right with all the flavorful browned bits from the chicken.
-Once the veggies are softened, add some flour, chicken stock, & milk, creating the creamy base of the pot pie filling.
+Sauté some diced onions, carrots, celery, garlic, and potatoes in the skillet, right with all the flavorful browned bits from the chicken.
+Once the veggies are softened, add some flour, chicken stock, and milk, creating the creamy base of the pot pie filling.
 If I have them on hand, I like to toss in some fresh herbs too.
 Infusing herbaceous flavor into this rich sauce helps take the pot pie filling to the next level!
-Once the filling has simmered & slightly thickened, stir in the shredded chicken & frozen peas.
+Once the filling has simmered and slightly thickened, stir in the shredded chicken and frozen peas.

 3